das-developers/das2D/README.md

 # das2D
-Initial dlang das2 client module
+Initial [D language](https://dlang.org/) das2 client module

-This module is not ready for prime time having no dub integration or other primary dlang ecosystem features.
+This module is not ready for prime time having no [dub](https://code.dlang.org/) integration or other primary dlang ecosystem features.
 It is however used in production code at U. Iowa in support of the Cassini mission and the Long Wave Array (LWA-1) radio astronomy station.